JachimmaChristian/Agile-Software-Development-Course-W-Udacity/README.md

 3. Customer collaboration over contract negotiation: Agile promotes a collaborative outlook when product owners work with their customers in reaching an agreement on the details of the product delivery.
 4. Responding to changes over following a plan: Agile embraces the change that makes business sense.

+The Agile Manifesto’s 4 paired core values and its associated 12 guiding principles set a solid foundation for the various Agile Frameworks that are currently being practiced by successful organizations in today’s digital age.